 Simple Homemade Bread by Busy Moms Recipes

 For a delicately sweet and light cake, try this applesauce and raisin cake that is spiced to perfection.
-You don’t even need to bring out the mixer; you can hand-mix this batter.
+You don’t need to bring out the mixer; you can hand-mix this batter.
 The kids will love this one!
 Serve with ice cream or whipped cream on top.

 Anne Byrn’s 1917 Applesauce Cake by Budget Bytes

 Potatoes are usually always available for a budget-friendly meal.
-This old fashioned potato soup is delightfully comforting as well as easy to make.
+This old-fashioned potato soup is delightfully comforting as well as easy to make.
 Potatoes, onion, chicken stock, and cream make up the base that is seasoned with bacon fat and herbs.
 Optionally, you can add cheese for some protein.

 Nanny’s Old Fashioned Potato Soup by Julia Simply Southern

 Cabbage is an inexpensive way to make a meal and here, it’s paired with butter, onion, and egg noodles.
 You can make your own noodles or use packaged noodles.
-For a protein, add in ham, bacon, or sausage.
+For protein, add ham, bacon, or sausage.